- Average BOP insurance costs in Pennsylvania

 - Selective Insurance

-Expert Insight"No matter the price of a BOP, the cost will almost certainly be cheaper than buying general liability and commercial property coverage separately."
+Expert InsightNo matter the price of a BOP, the cost will almost certainly be cheaper than buying general liability and commercial property coverage separately.

-How to estimate BOP Insurance costs in Pennsylvania
+How to estimate BOP insurance costs in Pennsylvania

-- Business property value: The value of your business property, including the building and contents inside, affects BOP insurance premiums.
-For example, if you own the building your business operates in, and you store expensive equipment or inventory inside, you can expect to pay a high premium for BOP insurance.
+- Property value: The value of your buildings and the content inside affects BOP insurance premiums.
+If you own the building your business operates in, for example, that houses expensive gear or inventory inside, you'll probably pay a high premium.

 How to compare carriers to get the best BOP insurance rates in Pennsylvania